Ruben2776/PicView/.github/README.md

 * Color picker

 <img src="https://i.imgur.com/MzMCVSG.png"/><br>
-Rename or move files in the titlebar by pressing `F2`
+Rename or move files in the titlebar by pressing `F2` or right clicking it

 **File support**